Non-equilibrium diagrammatic approach to strongly interacting photons: Application: Electromagnetically induced transparency

-In studying out-of-equilibrium interacting problems within a diagrammatic approach the self-consistent solution of the Dyson equations becomes crucial for two main reasons.
-Firstly, the long-time behavior and in particular the steady state cannot be described perturbatively.
-Secondly, the integrals of motion of the problem are only correctly included within the so called conserving approximations, which themselves can be derived from an appropriate thermodynamic functional and always result in self-consistent theories, where all self-energy insertions are repeated in every internal GF.\\ In the present case it is unfortunately impossible to build a proper functional, since it would be irreconcilable with the approximate non-linear Feynman rules introduced above.
+In case of the driven-dissipative system described here, it is not a priori impossible to describe the steady-state perturbatively.
+This is because the relaxation happens also without interactions between light and matter.
+On the other hand, it is unfortunately impossible to build a proper functional, since it would be incompatible with the approximate nonlinear Feynman rules introduced above.
 Having a conserving approximation in our case is however not crucial.
-This is a consequence of the incoherent, transversal drive and Markovian losses.
+This is a consequence of the incoherent, transversal drive and Markovian losses of the full, microscopic theory introduced later.
 These neither conserve energy nor quasi-momentum.
-Therefore, the only conserved quantity is the atom number, which we approximately enforce, at least on average, by means of the non-linear Feynman rules.
-While dropping these would allow to construct a self-consistent functional, the resulting theory would consequently not conserve the atom number either.
-We will largely make use of self-consistent solutions of our Dyson equations in order to include the important non-perturbative effects.
+Therefore, the only conserved quantity is the total number of atoms, which we approximately enforce, at least on average, by means of the nonlinear Feynman rules.
+While dropping these would allow to construct a conserving effective action, the resulting theory would not conserve the atom number either, since the approximate formulation of radiative decay in Eqs.~\eqref{eq:atomloss} explicitly breaks the corresponding symmetry of the atomic sector under the $U(1)$ transformation $\hat{\mathbf{a}}_a\to\hat{\mathbf{a}}_a e^{i\phi}$ and $\hat{\mathbf{a}}_a^\dagger\to\hat{\mathbf{a}}^\dagger_a e^{-i\phi}$.